BDC Hamburger Icon

 Web hosting

-You’ll need one of the top web hosting services and a domain name, which is typically your business website’s URL.
+You’ll need a web hosting service and a domain name, which is typically your business website’s URL.
 You’ll pay an initial fee of about $50 to $100 for the domain name and then an annual fee of around $20.

 Web hosting costs depend on how large your company is and how much traffic you anticipate.
-If you’re expecting a generous amount of traffic to your site every day, you’ll need to pay a bit more to have a platform that can host a large number of visitors.
+Are you expecting a generous amount of traffic to your site every day?
+Then you’ll need to pay a bit more to have a platform that can host a large number of visitors.

 Web design and responsiveness

-Customers must be able to easily access and navigate your website on their phones, and you’ll rank higher in Google search results if your website is mobile-friendly.
-So make sure your website platform includes mobile responsiveness in the costs.
+Customers must be able to easily access and navigate your website on their phones.
+Plus, you’ll rank higher in Google search results if your website is mobile-friendly.
+So, make sure your website platform includes mobile responsiveness in the costs.

 If you have specific branding standards to follow, you’ll also need to pay for custom web design.
 Hire a professional who uses your brand colors and fonts to design your website’s homepage, menu and other content.

-These costs can vary, and you could pay as little as a few hundred dollars all the way up to thousands of dollars for custom website design.
+These costs can vary; you could pay as little as a few hundred dollars all the way up to thousands of dollars for custom website design.
 If you don’t adhere to certain brand standards, you can potentially find a free website theme online to add to your site.

 TipBottom line